 This type of involvement labeled you for imminent death as the Khmer Rouge could not re-educate these people.
 They were forced to sign confessions of treason and disposed of in brutal ways to clear the way for the new race of Cambodian people.
 A race of loyal, brainwashed people to only the rule of Pol Pot and his Khmer Rouge.

 Making our way through the buildings, we came across some rooms with photos and displays from the people that were recorded in the prison.
-The Khmer rouge photographed and documented every person that came through Tuol Sleng, their photos hang on the walls today with their black and white faces staring right into your eyes.
+The Khmer Rouge photographed and documented every person that came through Tuol Sleng, their photos hang on the walls today with their black and white faces staring right into your eyes.

 If the walls could speak, I am not sure I would want to hear what they have to say.
 The whole place is eerie and much of it has been left to time.
 There has been little to no restoration of the rooms, many with items that have never been moved.
-A walk though the first building will blow your mind with ramshackle beds and dried blood slightly hidden by a thick layer of dust on the floor.
+A walk through the first building will blow your mind with ramshackle beds and dried blood slightly hidden by a thick layer of dust on the floor.
 It’s a staggering experience.

 ~ Torture Cell at Tuol Sleng Genocide Museum ~

-~ Blood stains under years of thick dust ~
+~ Bloodstains under years of thick dust ~

 ~ Detention Area in the second building ~